influxdata/influxdb/README.md

 ## Versions

-Chronograf v1.1.0-beta3 is a [beta release](https://www.influxdata.com/beta3-of-chronograf/).
+Chronograf v1.1.0-beta4 is a beta release.
 We will be iterating quickly based on user feedback and recommend using the [nightly builds](https://www.influxdata.com/downloads/) for the time being.

 Spotted a bug or have a feature request?